After the Death of Its Grand Master, Tensions Resurface in the Order of Malta

 The more immediate issue is the election of a new grand master.
 According to the order’s constitution, the election is supposed to take place no more than three months after a grand master’s death.

-Various names are being suggested, but as the head of the order has to be a professed nobleman through the paternal line rather than the order’s more numerous knights of grace and devotion (laymen), the pool of candidates is relatively small, and many are very elderly.
-This was one of the rules the reforms were expected to change: perhaps expanding possible candidates to include knights of grace and devotion (lay members rather than the professed), but this never happened, and so the old rule remains in place.
+Various names are being suggested, but as the head of the order has to be a professed nobleman through the paternal line rather than the order’s more numerous knights of grace and devotion (non-professed), the pool of candidates is relatively small, and many are very elderly.
+This was one of the rules the reforms were expected to change: perhaps expanding possible candidates to include knights of grace and devotion, but this never happened, and so the old rule remains in place.

 Also due to what some senior members of the order say was the oppressive force of some German members, the order has very few professed because of various changes, including a practice developed recently of accepting only elderly widowers.
 Some of them do not have the required degree of nobility in their family to become grand master, and a good number are simply not able to take on such a mandate because of age or infirmity.